Teddington: 20th century

 The "towpath murders" took place across the river in 1953.
 On 1 June, Barbara Songhurst was discovered floating in the River Thames, having been stabbed four times.
 Her friend Christine Reed, then missing, was found dead on 6 June.
 On 28 June, Alfred Whiteway was arrested for their murder and the sexual assault of three other women that same year.
 Whiteway was hanged at Wandsworth Prison on 22 November 1953.
 Whiteway and the girls were all from Teddington.
 The case was described as "one of Scotland Yard's most notable triumphs in a century".

 Teddington Studios, a digital widescreen television studio complex and one of the former homes of Thames Television, opened in 1958 on the site of Weir House.
-The studios were redeveloped in 2016 into luxury housing, though the old lock keepers cottage that predated the studios, known as Weir Cottage, was preserved.
+The studios were redeveloped in 2016 into luxury housing, though the old lock keeper's cottage that predated the studios, known as Weir Cottage, was preserved.

 Most major rebuilding from bomb damage in World War II was completed by 1960.
 Chain stores began to open up, including Tesco and Sweatshop in 1971.

+Governance

+Teddington is part of the Twickenham constituency for elections to the House of Commons of the United Kingdom.
+Teddington is part of the Teddington and Hampton Wick and South Teddington wards for elections to Richmond upon Thames London Borough Council.

+In 1894 Teddington became an urban district, the district contained only the civil parish of Teddington, on 1 April 1934 the district and parish were abolished and merged with Twickenham.
+At the 1931 census (the last before the abolition of the parish), Teddington had a population of 23,369.